woodystock/learner-materials-react-props-and-state/activities/activity-5.md

 function CatCard(props) {...}
 ```

-It's just like how a normal JavaScript function receives values - cool 😎
+It's just like how a normal JavaScript function receives stuff - cool 😎

 Note: We don't have to call our parameters props here, we could call our parameters data, or cat, or bingoWings if we wanted to!
 But props is fine for now and will help you remember the lingo 👍